Collecting invoices in Chile

-In Chile, there is a special procedure to collect unpaid invoices if there have not been paid at due date and if there is no due date, within 30 days of the receipt.
+In Chile, there is a special procedure to collect unpaid invoices if there have not been paid at the due date and if there is no due date, within 30 days of the receipt.
 This process, however, is only applicable to invoices issued in Chile, because the Chilean invoices have digital signatures monitored by the Chilean IRS.

 If he does not argue those circumstances, then the executory process starts by filing at the same judge a subsequent claim for seizure.
-In that case, after the defendant has been notified, he has only 4 days to present a defense base on payment or the statute of limitations has run.
+In that case, after the defendant has been notified, he has only 4 days to present a defense based on payment or the statute of limitations has expired.
 While those allegations are proven to be wrong or right, goods or money can be seized.